userdocs/LFTP4WIN-CORE/README.md

-# Lftp for Windows - LFTPWIN-CORE
+# Lftp for Windows - LFTP4WIN-CORE

 Copyright 2019 by userdocs and contributors for LFTP4WIN-CORE